5 Ways to Get Relief from Sciatica

 Gentle stretching as a part of your daily routine can be a great way to improve flexibility in the spine and range of motion.
 Additionally, a good stretch routine can help build core and spinal strength.
 Stretches are convenient because they can be done while you watch TV, between tasks for work, or before bedtime.
 Your doctor will help you determine the best stretches for you, but here are some examples of the best stretches for sciatica:

-• Standing hamstring stretch: To ease tightness and pain in the hamstring, you can perform this stretch.
+• Standing hamstring stretch: You can perform this stretch to ease tightness and pain in the hamstring.
 You will stand up straight with your right foot on an elevated surface, like a chair or ottoman.
 Bend forward slowly toward your foot, making sure to release your hip downward rather than upward.
 Hold for 30 seconds and switch sides.

 You may think you should suspend your normal exercise routine when you are suffering from sciatica, but resting too much can actually aggravate the condition and worsen the pain.
 Instead, incorporating gentle exercises can ease your body back into a normal routine.
 However, the exercise should not be strenuous.
 A walk around the block is a good choice, as it keeps your spine strong but does not cause any additional damage to the sciatic nerve.
 As it strengthens your spine, exercise also releases endorphins, which can help reduce your perception of pain and bring relief.
 Always clear any specific exercise routines with your doctor before trying them at home.